Awards and decorations of the Civil Air Patrol: Command Service Ribbon

-Awarded to Senior Members who have served at least 1 year continuous service as commander — squadron, group, wing, etc. The basic ribbon is awarded for service as a squadron commander.
+Awarded to Senior Members who have served at least 1 year continuous service as commander — squadron, group, wing, etc. (Completion of Level II of the CAP Senior Member Education & Training Program (See CAPR 40-1) is required before assignment.)
+The basic ribbon is awarded for service as a squadron commander.
 A bronze star is added to denote service as group commander, a silver star for wing commander, and a gold star for region commander service.
 Two gold stars will be used to denote service as National Commander.
 Only one level of command may be shown on the ribbon.